 The only real choice in transitioning is between living as your true self or not living at all.....Up until i came out, I was in a bad place in my life.
 I was struggling with anxiety and depression linked to that and coming out felt like a huge weight had been lifted from me.
 It felt like the turning point, when things started to get better.
 Finally having an understanding of myself, a sense of belonging helped me feel better about my life.
-Thank you for helping me see myself in a new light
+Thank you for helping me see myself in a new light.

-Growing up shrouded, often in overwhelming sadness, because of something you have no sense of control over or the vocab, the terminology to express the dark feelings of dispair.
+I just want to exist in my true colours, not hide them anymore, no matter if you can see them or not."Growing up shrouded, often in overwhelming sadness, because of something you have no sense of control over or the vocab, the terminology to express the dark feelings of dispair.
 To break that bondage to become the woman I have always known I am is utter relief and freedom that so few can relate to.
 I'm one of the lucky ones!

 Living in the deepest darkest depths within myself and keeping my secret hidden was all I could do most days of my adolescent and adult life.
 That became all consuming and soul destroying.
 I truly believed that I'd never find a way to escape from the prison cage of which I, and society, had created for myself.
 It wasn't until I stepped out of the darkness of the continual perpetuating circle of deceit, self-loathing self-hatred of my true inner self myself and deception to others and into the light of enlightenment and freedom that I finally found comfort and joy from being able to fully appreciate and celebrate the real me freely and openly.